pillmuncher/yogic.cs/README.md

 ## **How to use it:**

-Just write functions that take in Variables and other values like in the example above, and return monadic functions of type ``Cont``, constructed by composing your functions with the combinator functions provided by this module, and start the resolution by giving an initial function, a so-called *goal*, to ``resolve()`` and iterate over the results, one for each way *goal*
+Just write functions that take in Variables and other values like in the example above, and return monadic functions of type ``Goal``, constructed by composing your functions with the combinator functions provided by this module, and start the resolution by giving an initial function, a so-called *goal*, to ``resolve()`` and iterate over the results, one for each way *goal*